Guide

 Built-In Transparency & Data Disclosure

-Transparency is no longer optional; it’s a regulatory requirement.
+Transparency is no longer optional; it's a regulatory requirement.
 Modulos simplifies transparency compliance by centralizing your audit trails, data lineage, and system documentation.
-This ensures you can clearly demonstrate how your models were built, what data was used, and how decisions are made.
-Automated reporting tools make it effortless to meet disclosure obligations under laws like California’s AB 2013 or the EU AI Act.

 Human Oversight & Accountability